SawsanAbdulbari/gemini-email-automation/README.md

 **Q: How does email threading work?**
 A: The system uses Message-ID and References headers to maintain conversation chains.

-**Q: Can I work in groups?**
-A: Check with your instructor, but typically this is an individual assignment

 **Q: What if I exceed my API quota?**
 A: Use the fallback responses implemented in the code, or wait for quota reset